Burlington Center: After opening

-Burlington Center mall opened in 1982 and was developed by The Rouse Company.
-The opening of Burlington Center mall in 1982 on the formerly rural corridor along County Route 541, has been credited as the trigger of a development boom on the stretch between Burlington Township and Mount Holly Township.
 JCPenney opened a 103000 sqft store in August 1996 as an addition to the existing Strawbridge's and Sears stores.
-Jager Management acquired the mall in November 1999 for $10.5 million.
-Strawbridge's, a longtime anchor at the mall, was converted to a Macy's store as of September 9, 2006.
-At its peak, the mall had 3 anchor stores and 100 smaller stores and restaurants.
+The Rouse Co. sold the mall to Jager Management in November 1999 for $10.5 million.
+Chuck E. Cheese, a family entertainment center, opened nearby Burlington Center at 2497 Mt Holly Rd on January 31, 2002.
+Strawbridge's was converted to a Macy's store in September 2006, along with the rest of Strawbridge's remaining locations following its acquisition by Federated Department Stores.
+At this period, the mall had three anchor stores and 100 smaller stores and restaurants.